Bookitlab Core Facility Management Software

 Prime time: 9AM- 5PM, Monday through Friday.

-Session number: Each user is limited to 2 prime-time reservations per week and a total of 3 pending prime-time reservations at any given time.
-Once you have used a session, you are allowed to sign up for another within the same week or subsequent weeks.
-Please contact the manager for experiments that require more than the regular allotted time.
+Session amount (per instrument): Each user is limited to 6 hours of pending (upcoming) prime-time reservations per week and a total of 9 hours of pending prime-time reservations at any given time.
+Once you have used a reservation, you are allowed to reserve more time within the same week or subsequent weeks up to the allotted amount.
+There are no session amount limits when signing up for evenings, UMBC holidays, and weekends.
+Please contact the manager for special circumstances.

 Cancellation: If for any reason you cannot use your session, it is your responsibility to delete the entry as early as possible.